How to buy Perpetual Resources (PEC) shares

-Perpetual Resources Limited is a gold business based in Australia.
-Perpetual Resources shares (PEC) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.048 – an increase of 14.29% over the previous week.
-Perpetual Resources has a trailing 12-month revenue of around $10,000.
+Perpetual Resources is an other industrial metals & mining business based in Australia.
+Perpetual Resources shares (PEC) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Perpetual Resources has a trailing 12-month revenue of around $25.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Perpetual Resources